jcartledge/sublime-surround/README.md

 Unzip the files.
 Copy the folder to your Sublime Text 2 Packages directory.

+### Package Control

+This plugin is not yet available in the Package Control repository but I have submitted a pull request to have it added there and will update these instructions if/when that happens.

 ## Basic use

 All functionality is accessed through the SublimeText command palette: `CTRL-SHIFT-P` on Linux and Windows, `CMD-SHIFT-P` on Mac.